Azeezmariam/Language_Dectection_Model/README.md

 ## Evaluation Metrics

 - **Precision**: The model achieved high precision across all languages.
-- **Recall**: The recall scores were similarly high, indicating that the model correctly identified most true positives.
+- **Recall**: The recall scores were similarly high, indicating that the model correctly identified the most true positives.
-- **F1-Score**: The F1-scores reflected a balance between precision and recall.
+- **F1-Score**: The F1-scores balanced precision and recall.
-- **Specificity**: This metric helped measure the model's ability to correctly identify negatives.
+- **Specificity**: This metric helped measure the model's ability to identify negatives correctly.

----

-You can modify or expand upon this draft to better reflect any additional aspects of your project.